Melissa

 Overview of Melissa's deep learning framework

-As shown in Fig. 1, both sensitivity analysis and deep surrogate training rely on 3 interacting components:
+Both sensitivity analysis and deep surrogate training in Melissa depend on three key components:

-1. Melissa client: the parallel numerical simulation code turned into a client.
-Each client sends mid-simulation output to the server each time melissa_send() (more details here) is called.
-Clients are independent jobs.
+1. Melissa Client: This is the parallel numerical simulation code, adapted to function as a client.
+Each client runs independently and sends mid-simulation output to the server whenever melissa_send() is called.

-2. Melissa server: a parallel executable in charge of computing statistics or training any Neural Network architecture (more details here).
-The server updates statistics and produces batches upon reception of new data from any one of the connected clients.
+2. Melissa Server: A parallel executable responsible for computing statistics or training a Neural Network (more details here).
+It updates statistics and generates training batches upon receiving new data from any connected client.

-3. Melissa Launcher: the front-end Python script in charge of orchestrating the execution of the study (more details here).
-This module automatically handles large-scale scheduler interactions in OpenMPI and with common cluster schedulers (e.g. slurm or OAR).
-Some of the launcher-scheduler interactions include the submission of jobs, monitoring job statuses, and fault-tolerance.
+3. Melissa Launcher: A front-end Python script that orchestrates the execution of the study (more details here).
+It automates large-scale job scheduling in OpenMPI and integrates with cluster schedulers like slurm and OAR, handling job submission, monitoring, and fault tolerance.

 User interface

-To run an analysis with Melissa, the user needs to:
+To run an analysis with Melissa, users need to follow these steps:

-As of now, Melissa's API is compatible with solvers developed in C, Fortran and Python.
-However, it can be extended to other languages by following the paradigm inside the API folder.
+Melissa’s API currently supports C, Fortran, and Python solvers but can be extended to other languages by following the approach in the API folder.

 List of publications